Lyuzl/learngit/readme.txt

 Git has a mutable index called stage. t.tt => smartisan phone.

-Creating a new branch is quick.
+Creating a new branch is quick & simple.

-Do some modify in dev branch.